What is a Smart Beta ETF?

-Smart beta ETF, a form of an exchange-traded fund, is a blend of active and passive investing.
-The fund follows a rule-based approach to select investments to become a part of a fund portfolio.
+Smart beta ETF, a type of exchange-traded fund, that uses a blend of active and passive investing.
+The fund follows a rule-based approach for selecting investments to be included in a fund portfolio.

-A smart beta ETF expands on a traditional ETF, modifying the components of a fund portfolio based on certain financial metrics.
-The composition of a fund portfolio is decided based on rules that are established at the time when a fund is initiated.
+A smart beta ETF expands on a traditional ETF, modifying the investments in the fund portfolio based on certain financial metrics.
+The composition of a fund portfolio is decided based on rules that are established at the time when a fund is launched.
 Each stock or security in the fund is given a weighting based on the strategy adopted.

 - A smart beta ETF is a fund that follows a rule-based approach to select investments to include in a portfolio.